 Reflective essays ask students to reflect on what they have learned, often near the end of a course or just before earning a degree.
 Reflective essays can also be integrated with larger assignments, such as portfolios or group presentations, giving instructors additional insights into what students have learned.
 These kinds of essays ask students to make additional connections with course material or engage in metacognition, and are often assessed with a rubric.
-The advantage of reflective essays is that they can give instructors insights that might otherwise be difficult to make.
+Reflective essays can give instructors insights into student understanding and perception that might otherwise be difficult to obtain from other assessment methods.
 Reflective essays can also be a unique pedagogical tool, encouraging students to link ideas and engage with the material in a more thoughtful and personally relevant manner.
-One disadvantage of reflective essays is that there may be a tendency for students to say what they think instructors are interested in hearing and not what they actually think.
+However, reflective essays must be tailored carefully or they lead students to say what they think instructors are interested in hearing and not what students actually think.

-Focus Groups
+• Focus Groups

 Focus groups involve students having a focused discussion on particular topics, such as what they have gained in a particular course, program, or professional experience.
 Focus groups typically involve a facilitator asking a small number of open-ended questions and then listening to answers as well as encouraging discussion among participants.
 The choice of the facilitator is important: If it is the instructor of a course students are currently enrolled in, students may not feel comfortable sharing (Another faculty or staff member from the same program may be a better choice).
 The conversation is typically documented by notes, a transcription, or a recording.
 This then becomes the evidence and is analyzed for common themes or patterns.
-The advantage of focus groups is they have a stronger ability to gauge the strength of respondents' feelings.
-Focus groups are also much better able to glean insights from responses or feelings that were not anticipated when compared to surveys, with predefined sets of answer choices.
-A disadvantage of focus groups is that if a facilitator is not careful, the group can easily stray off topic.
+Because of how focus groups are structured and implemented, they have a strong ability to gauge the strength of respondents' feelings and to glean insights from participants that were not anticipated.
+However, to gain these benefits, the facilitator must be careful not to let the group stray off topic.
 It can also be time consuming to analyze unstructured data.

-Metrics Such as Passing, Retention, and Graduation Rates
+• Passing, Retention, Graduation Rates, and Other Metrics

 Metrics such as graduation rates or, in the context of particular programs, how long it took to pass a particular sequence of courses (e.g., BIOL 005A, 005B, and 005C) can give some insight into student learning.
-The advantages of these kinds of metrics is that they can often be compared across groups of students as well as disaggregated for subgroups (e.g., men or women) and tracked over time.
-The disadvantage is that constructing these kinds of metrics generally requires direct access to student data and at least some background in data management and analysis techniques.
-These are also somewhat imprecise metrics in that it is not possible to know what, exactly, a student learned (or did not learn).
+These metrics allow for comparisons across groups of students, disaggregated for subgroups (e.g., men or women), and tracked over time.
+However, it can be difficult to collect and analyze this type of data because they generally requires direct access to student data and at least some background in data management and analysis techniques.
+While useful in providing a general picture of student success, these metrics are also somewhat imprecise metrics in that it is not possible to know what, exactly, a student learned (or did not learn).